Emilio Lledó

-Emilio Lledó Íñigo (Seville, 5 November 1927) is a Spanish philosopher.
+Emilio Lledó Íñigo (born 5 November 1927) is a Spanish philosopher.
 He has been a professor at several universities and is a member of the Royal Spanish Academy.

 Career

 He took his bachelor's degree at the Instituto de Bachillerato Cervantes and, in 1952, his degree in philosophy at the Complutense University of Madrid.
 He went to Germany to continue his studies in classical philosophy with Hans-Georg Gadamer, who helped him to finish his doctoral thesis by securing him a scholarship from the Alexander von Humboldt Foundation.
 In 1955, he obtained a position at the Complutense University of Madrid, but returned to Germany after his marriage in 1958 because Gadamer, who was then a Dean of the faculty at the University of Heidelberg, had offered him a position there.

 In 1962, he again returned to Spain, taking a job as an instructor at the Instituto Núñez de Arce in Valladolid.
 After two years, he obtained a chair at the University of La Laguna.
 Shortly thereafter, in 1967, he moved to the University of Barcelona, where he had been given the chair in Philosophy.
 In 1978, he moved again, to the National University of Distance Education (UNED), where he remained until his retirement.

 Lledó was elected to Seat l of the Real Academia Española on 11 November 1993, he took up his seat on 27 November 1994.